The purpose of this policy is to minimise health, safety and wellbeing risks in schools when purchasing new goods, equipment or chemicals.

 - The (in the Procedure tab) must be followed, and sets out the practical step-by-step instructions for implementing this policy.

-- This policy forms part of the Department’s OHS Management System.
-For further information, see .
+- This policy forms part of the department’s OHS Management System.
+For further information, refer to .

 The principal and/or their delegate, in consultation with Health and Safety Representative (HSR) and employees, must ensure the following: